 Once I had them peeled and sliced, I melted the coconut oil.
 It took 20 seconds in the microwave with a quick stir at the halfway point.
 Then I tossed the plantain slices with the coconut oil in a small mixing bowl and placed them on a parchment-lined baking sheet.

-Mixing the cinnamon-sugar was as simple as it sounded (I chose to use 2 tablespoons of palm sugar because it’snot as sweet as refined sugar).
-Then I sprinkled to over the plantain slices and popped the baking sheet into the preheated oven.
+Mixing the cinnamon sugar was as simple as it sounded (I chose to use 2 tablespoons of palm sugar because it’s not as sweet as refined sugar).
+Then I sprinkled it over the plantain slices and popped the baking sheet into the preheated oven.

 Cooking went smoothly and took 25 minutes.
 I used a spatula to turn all the plantains after 15 minutes of cooking.
 One thing I noticed at this point was the tops were well-coated in the cinnamon sugar, but the bottoms were bare.
 It gave me a little concern, but I decided to trust the recipe.

 - 14 minutes to prep

 Read on to find out how my Caramel Cinnamon Baked Plantains turned out.

 Sweet Caramel Cinnamon Baked Plantains Update